On indicators of Hopf algebras: Indicators of Hopf algebras

 \subsection{Indicators of filtered Hopf algebras}

 Let $H$ be a finite-dimensional filtered Hopf algebra.
 Here we prove:

 \begin{theorem} $\nu_n(H) = \nu_n(\gr H)$ for all $n \ge 1$. \end{theorem}

-To prove this theorem, we understand the associated graded Hopf algebra in a monoidal categorical way: First, let $\FiltVect(k)$ and $\GrVect(k)$ be the category of filtered and graded vector spaces, respectively (recall our convention from \S\ref{subsec:notations}).
-They are symmetric monoidal categories and taking the associated graded vector space defines a $k$-linear symmetric monoidal functor
+To prove this theorem, we understand the associated graded Hopf algebra in a categorical way: First, let $\FiltVect(k)$ and $\GrVect(k)$ be the category of filtered and graded vector spaces, respectively (recall our convention from \S\ref{subsec:notations}).
+They are symmetric monoidal categories and taking the associated graded vector space defines a $k$-linear symmetric strong monoidal functor

 A filtered and a graded Hopf algebra are nothing but a Hopf algebra in $\FiltVect(k)$ and in $\GrVect(k)$, respectively.
 Now let $H$ be a filtered Hopf algebra.
-The above observation explains why $\gr(H)$ is a graded Hopf algebra; namely, $\gr(H)$ is a graded Hopf algebra as an image of a Hopf algebra under a braided monoidal functor.
+The above observation explains why $\gr(H)$ is a graded Hopf algebra: $\gr(H)$ is a graded Hopf algebra as an image of a Hopf algebra in $\FiltVect(k)$ under \eqref{eq:functor-gr}.

 \begin{proof}[Proof of Theorem~\ref{thm:ind-filtered}] Since the claim is obvious for $n = 1$, we assume $n \ge 2$.
-For simplicity, we put $m = n - 1$.
+For simplicity of notation, we put $m = n - 1$.
 By the above description of the associated graded Hopf algebra, we have

 where $\nabla^{(m)}$ and $\Delta^{(m)}$ are given by \eqref{eq:iterated-mult} and \eqref{eq:iterated-comul}, respectively, and